Hone logo

 Key Requirements:

-LogParamdecorator: This decorator should be a function that can be applied to a parameter. - Parameter Logging: The decorator must log the value of the parameter it decorates to the console.
+• Parameter Logging: The decorator must log the name and value of each parameter to the console.

 Expected Behavior:

-When a function decorated with LogParam is called, the console output should reflect the logging of the decorated parameter before the function's logic executes.
+When a function decorated with logParams is called, the following should happen:

 Edge Cases to Consider: